nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 2. User inputs `summarise` command with no students' records stored in Tracey.
 Tracey will just respond that there is no students to summarise.
 The Pie Chart Window will not open.
 3. User inputs `summarise` command with additional parameters.
 Tracey will throw a **ParseException** to indicate that the format of the summarise input is wrong.

-The sequence diagram below shows the interactions between objects during the execution of a `summarise` command.

 **Class Diagram of Summarise Feature is shown below:**

 ![SummariseClassDiagram](images/SummariseClassDiagram.png)